Okipa/laravel-table/README.md

 * Set options globally from the `laravel-table.number_of_rows_per_page_options` config array value
 * Override global options by executing the `numberOfRowsPerPageOptions()` method on your table

-The first of the table defined options will be selected and applied on initialization.
+The first option will be selected and applied on initialization.

 ```php
 class UsersTable extends AbstractTableConfiguration